-- satisfactorily complete Years 9 and 10 and have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory; - have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE; - have completed HSC: All My Own Work (or its equivalent) before you submit any work for Year 11 or HSC courses; - have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - sit for and make a serious attempt at the requisite Higher School Certificate examinations.
+- Satisfactorily complete Years 9 and 10 and have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory. - Have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE. - Have completed HSC: All My Own Work (or its equivalent) before you submit any work for Year 11 or HSC courses. - Have demonstrated a minimum standard of literacy and numeracy. - Have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate. - Sit for and make a serious attempt at the requisite Higher School Certificate examinations.

-From 2021, students must demonstrate a minimum standard of literacy and numeracy to be eligible for the award of the Higher School Certificate.
+From 2020, students must demonstrate a minimum standard of literacy and numeracy to be eligible for the award of the Higher School Certificate.
 Students must demonstrate the minimum standard in each domain of reading, writing and numeracy.